 Udacity has a different price structure, which is unlike most learning platforms.
 The prices vary depending on the duration and choice of programs.

 Typically, Udacity degree-level programs start at $399 per month.
-But if you pay the entire amount in advance, you can get a 4-month course for just $399.
+But if you pay the entire advance, you can get a 4-month course for just $399.

-More advanced-level courses can cost you as much as $2000.
-These are Nanodegree programs with a duration of 6 months or more.
+More advanced-level courses can cost as much as $2000.
+These are Nanodegree programs that last six months or more.

 It’s true that Udacity prices are slightly expensive and may not be affordable for students.
 But these are in-depth courses that prepare you for the professional world.